-We have also made an immaterial amount of investments in other companies.
-It is uncertain whether we will receive the expected benefits from these investments', due to any adverse regulatory changes, worsening of economic conditions, increased competition or other factors that may negatively affect the related business activities.
+It is uncertain whether we will receive the expected benefits from these investments, due to any adverse regulatory changes, worsening of economic conditions, increased competition or other factors that may negatively affect the related business activities.

-We account for some of our investments in affiliates under the equity method.
+We accounted for some of our investments in affiliates under the equity method.
 Therefore, net losses incurred by equity method investees may cause us to record our share of the net losses.
 Furthermore, we may lose the capital which we have invested in affiliates and other business alliances or may incur impairment losses on securities acquired in such alliances.
 For example, as Particle has engaged in and may continue to engage in additional onshore and offshore financing activities, as additional investors are brought in as new shareholders of Particle or any of its principal subsidiaries or affiliated consolidated entity, and as certain special rights are granted to some of these new shareholders, our equity interest in Particle may be diluted, we may lose our option to consolidate Particle as a subsidiary, and Particle may lose its right to consolidate its current consolidated affiliated entity, which may materially and adversely affect the value of our investments in Particle.
+Furthermore, Yidian, which is operated by Particle, is subject to various risks in its industry, which may negatively affect its business and financial performance and firustrate our financial or operational expectations of it.
+For example, Yidian uses news content provided by third parties, and it may be subject to copyright infringement claims.
+As a result, our investment value in Particle may substantially decrease.

 While we do not have such arrangements in place, we may in the future be required under contractual or other arrangements to provide financial support, including credit support and equity investments, to our business alliance partners in the future.
 Additionally, we may also incur credit costs from our credit exposure to such business alliance partners.
 If there is any negative news coverage about our business alliance partners, our reputation may also be harmed as a result of our affiliation with them.